Tuning Cross-stream Lift in Viscoelastic Shear: Distinct Hydrodynamic Signatures of Force-bearing and Force-free Mechanisms: Introduction

-The goal of the current work is to distinguish between the force-bearing and force-free mechanisms in the context of external-field-tuned particle migration.
-Fig. \ref{fig:schematic} schematically illustrates the two distinct cases studied within a single theoretical framework that captures the effects of weak viscoelasticity via perturbation theory.
-The first-order stress field is calculated explicitly by applying the framework by \citet{Peery1966} for inhomogeneous Stokes equations, the results of which are verified via the reciprocal theorem framework.
-Our results reveal that the distinction in the external mechanism is consequential, as polymer deformation around the particle, and hence the resulting elastic lift and its direction, depend on the nature of the flow disturbance rather than the slip magnitude alone.
+\ms{The goal of the current work is to distinguish between force-bearing and force-free mechanisms in the context of external-field-tuned particle migration, focusing specifically on the weakly elastic regime.
+For this, we employ the second-order fluid model because it yields an accurate asymptotic approximation for the majority of weakly elastic steady flows \cite{bird1986dynamics}.} Fig. \ref{fig:schematic} schematically illustrates the two distinct cases studied within a single theoretical framework that captures the effects of weak viscoelasticity via perturbation theory. \ms{ The general governing equations and specific boundary conditions are outlined in section II.
+In section III, we explicitly calculate the first-order stress fields by applying the framework by \citet{Peery1966} for inhomogeneous Stokes equations.
+By resolving the local hydrodynamics, the analytical results explain how different tuning mechanisms generate distinct polymer stretching around the particle.
+The distinction in the external mechanism is found to be crucial: the resulting elastic lift and its direction depend fundamentally on the nature of the flow disturbance rather than the magnitude of relative velocity alone.
+Additionally, we also derive the first order correction to drag in flow direction, and find that first order force corrections are symmetric (\textit{i.e.,} equal lift and drag corrections) for electrophoretic-tuning because its leading order hydrodynamic signature is irrotational.
+Whereas, since a stokeslet exhibits local vorticity, the buoyancy-induced tuning yields an asymmetric force correction.
+Section IV details the physical interpretation of results, comparison with literature, and future outlook. \\. }